Heartleaf Philodendron·Perry's Plants

 LightBright, indirect light is ideal; tolerates medium to low light.
 Avoid harsh direct sun, which can scorch leaves.

-WateringWater when the top 1–2 inches (2.5–5 cm) of soil are dry.
-Keep evenly moist but never soggy; reduce slightly in winter.
+WateringWater when the top 1–2 inches of soil are dry.
+Keep evenly moist but never soggy; reduce frequency in winter.

 Growth & Life Cycle

-Growth RateFast with warmth, light, and regular feeding
+Growth RateFast under good light and regular feeding.

-BloomingRare indoors; mature plants may produce small, inconspicuous aroid spathes/spadices
+BloomingRare indoors; mature plants may produce greenish spathe-and-spadix inflorescences.

 Propagation